 This work depended in part on a strong culture of collaboration that had already been established in the school.
-Such collaboration is modeled from the top at NQCHS: the school is jointly led by its co-founders, Principal Winston McCarthy, who is responsible for student academic development and oversees the teaching staff, and Director Lainey Collins who is responsible for students' social-emotional development and oversees the counseling staff.
+Such collaboration is modeled from the top at NQCHS: the school is jointly led by its co-founders, Principal Winston McCarthy, who is responsible for student academic development and oversees the teaching staff, and Director Lainey Collins who -North Queens Community High School principal Winston McCarthy is responsible for students' social-emotional development and oversees the counseling staff.
 In addition to this collaboration in leadership, three collaborative structures were also key to the project's success: